 The conditions for knowledge production in today’s global world have been fundamentally altered by the computational revolution.
 From experimental practices in the sciences to research methodologies in the humanities, knowledge has come increasingly to depend on the gathering and analysis of large aggregates of data that in some crucial ways cannot be understood or manipulated without the assistance of sophisticated computational methodologies, new forms of visualization and media technologies.

-The Program in Media Arts + Sciences at Duke looks to integrate multi-modal inquiry, including computational design, data analysis and new media art, with scholarly investigation at the interface of the humanities, the social sciences and the natural sciences.
-As scholars in both the traditional and the digital humanities, we have understood that computational media has profoundly transformed the research paradigms and epistemology of the humanities and the many disciplines it affects.
+The Media Labs in the Department look to integrate multi-modal inquiry, including computational design, data analysis and new media art, with scholarly investigation at the interface of the humanities, the social sciences, and the natural sciences.
+As scholars in both the traditional humanities and the digital humanities, we have understood that computational media has profoundly transformed the research paradigms and epistemology of the humanities and the many disciplines it affects.

 The lab name recalls the main goal of this research lab, which is “digging for information,” looking for new interpretations at the intersection of archaeology, cybernetics, cultural heritage, computer science, neuroscience, cognitive science, art, and history.
 The lab is interested in investigating how the information is shaped, elaborated, stored and then culturally transmitted by different societies, with a focus on ancient civilizations.